Uncensored (1995): Event

 All of the pre-pay-per-view matches were broadcast live on WCW Main Event.
 The "King of the Road" match took place in the caged-off trailer of the Blacktop Bully's 18-wheeler truck, as it was driven (supposedly) around nearby roads.
 The object of the match was to climb to the top of the trailer's cage and sound a horn positioned there.
 Bully sounded the horn to win.
 This match was taped days earlier outside of Atlanta, Georgia and was heavily edited due to WCW's strict no-bleeding policy in place at the time; Dustin Rhodes and Bully were subsequently fired for blading during the match in violation of the policy.

+The second match saw "Hacksaw" Jim Duggan take on Meng, with Col. Robert Parker in his corner, in a "Martial Arts match"; Sonny Onoo served as the guest referee.
+The match ended when Parker got on the apron and Duggan confronted him; as Parker and Onoo held Duggan's arms, Meng hit Duggan with a Savate kick and got the victory.

-The "Boxer vs. Wrestler" match between Johnny B. Badd and Arn Anderson was billed as having ten three-minute rounds, with a rest period of one minute between rounds.
-Anderson's WCW World Television Championship was not on the line.
+The "Boxer vs. Wrestler" match between Johnny B. Badd and WCW World Television Champion Arn Anderson was billed as having ten three-minute rounds, with a rest period of one minute between rounds.
 The rules stated that Anderson (as "the wrestler") could win by pinfall or submission, whereas Johnny B. Badd (as "the boxer") could only win by knockout.
 Johnny won the match during round 4 at the twenty-two second mark.

 Despite the event being billed as "no rules" the Avalanche was disqualified in his match against Randy Savage after a "fan" attacked Savage.
 The fan turned out to be Ric Flair dressed like a woman.

+In the next match, Big Bubba Rogers would defeat Sting when Sting, whose knee had been weakened over the course of the bout, tried to slam Rogers; he would collapse backwards, allowing Rogers to score the pinfall victory.

-The Falls Count Anywhere Texas Tornado Tag Team match between The Nasty Boys and Harlem Heat ended up in the concession stands, where the participants attacked each other with cotton candy, soft drinks and other nearby objects.
-Harlem Heat's WCW World Tag Team Championship was not on the line in that match.
+The Falls Count Anywhere Texas Tornado Tag Team match between The Nasty Boys and WCW World Tag Team Champions Harlem Heat ended up in the concession stands, where the participants attacked each other with cotton candy, soft drinks and other nearby objects.
+The Nasty Boys won when Brian Knobbs pinned Booker T after slamming him into the debris of a destroyed funnel cake stand.